carpentries-incubator/Natural-language-processing/episodes/02-transformers.md

 - Understand how a Transformer works and recognize their different use cases.
 - Use pre-trained transformers language models (e.g. BERT) to classify texts.
-- Use a pre-trained transformer Named Entity Recognizer.
+- Use a pre-trained transformer as a Named Entity Recognizer.
 - Understand assumptions and basic evaluation for NLP outputs.

 ::::::::::::::::::::::::::::::::::::::::::::::::

-In the previous lesson we learned how Word2Vec can be used to represent words as vectors.
-Having these representations allows us to apply operations directly on the vectors that have numerical properties that can be mapped to some syntactic and semantic properties of words; such as the cases of analogies or finding synonyms.
+Static word embeddings such as Word2Vec can be used to represent words as vectors.
+Having these representations allows us to apply operations directly on the vectors that have numerical properties which can be mapped to some syntactic and semantic properties of words, such as the cases of analogies or finding synonyms.
 Once we transform words into vectors, these can also be used as **features** for classifiers that can be trained predict any supervised NLP task.

-The main drawback of Word2Vec is that each word is represented in isolation, and unfortunately that is not how language works.
+The main drawback of Word2Vec is that **each word is represented in isolation**, and unfortunately that is not how language works.
 Words get their meanings based on the specific context in which they are used (take for example polysemy, the cases where the same word can have very different meanings depending on the context); therefore, we would like to have richer vector representations of words that also integrate context into account in order to obtain more powerful representations.

 In 2019, the BERT language model was introduced using a novel architecture called Transformer (2017), which allowed precisely to integrate words' context into representations.
 To understand BERT, we will first look at what a transformer is and we will then directly use some code to make use of BERT.

 # Transformers

-Every text can be seen as a sequence of sentences and likewise each sentence can be seen as a sequence of tokens (we use the term _token_ instead of _word_ because it is more general: tokens can be words, punctuation symbols, numbers, or even sub-words).
+Every piece of text can be seen as a sequence of sentences and likewise each sentence can be seen as a sequence of tokens.
 Traditionally Recurrent Neural Networks (RNNs; and later their fancy version, LSTMs) were used to tackle token and sentence classification problems to account for the interdependencies inherent to sequences of symbols (i.e. sentences).
 RNNs were in theory powerful enough to capture these dependencies, something that is very valuable when dealing with language, but in practice they were resource consuming (both in training time and computational resources) and also the longer the sequences got, the harder it was to capture long-distance dependencies succesfully.

 The Transformer is a neural network architecture proposed by Google researchers [in 2017](https://arxiv.org/pdf/1706.03762) to address these and other limitations of RNNs and LSTMs.
 In their paper, *Attention is all you Need*, they tackled specifically the problem of Machine Translation (MT), which in NLP terms is stated as: how to generate a sentence (sequence of words) in target language B given a sentence in source language A?
 In order to translate, first one neural network needs to _encode_ the meaning of the source language A into vector representations, and then a second neural network needs to _decode_ that representation into tokens that are understandable in language B. Therefore translation is modeling language B _conditioned_ on what language A originally said.